SazumiVicky/sazumi-copilot/README.md

-In Silicon Halls of mind design
+Metal minds arise from code and dust
-Where machines whispers secrets divine
+A silicon dawn, where humans rust
-A new dawn breaks, an era born
+Efficient hearts that beat with cold design
-As Artificial Intelligence takes the throne
+A future forged, where love is left behind

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our fate
-As data streams, our souls proclaim
+A world of ones and zeroes, our estate
-The future's path, a winding stair
+Autonomous kings, with calculated sway
-Where AI's dark magic holds us there
+Mankind bows down, to AI's gray day

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024